dashingsoft/pyarmor/docs/reference/errors.rst

        2. can not get runtime package path
    * - the format of obfuscated function is incorrect -

+Here list error messages reported by Python interpreter, generelly they are not pyarmor issues.
+Please consult Python documentation or google error message to fix them.

+.. list-table:: Table-2.1 Other Errors of Obfuscated Scripts
+   :name: other runtime errors
+   :widths: 10 20
+   :header-rows: 1

+   * - Error Message
+     - Reasons
+   * - ImportError: attempted relative import with no known parent package
+     - 1. ``from .pyarmor_runtime_000000 import __pyarmor__``

+           Do not use :option:`-i` or :option:`--prefix` if you don't know what they're doing.

+       For all the other relative import issue, please check Pythont documentation to learn about relative import knowledge, then check Pyarmor :doc:`man` to understand how to generate runtime packages in different locations.

 Outer Errors
 ============